code-423n4/2025-11-ekubo/README.md

 Third-party extensions, however, can freeze a pool and lock deposited user capital.
 This is considered an acceptable risk.

+### TWAMM Guarantees

+TWAMM order execution quality is dependent on the liquidity in the pool and orders on the other side of the pool.

+If any of the following conditions are true:

+- Liquidity in the pool is low
+- The other side has not placed orders
+- Blocks are not produced for a period of time

+The user may receive a bad price from the TWAMM.
+This is a known risk; the TWAMM order execution price is not guaranteed.

 # Overview

 Ekubo Protocol delivers the best pricing using super-concentrated liquidity, a singleton architecture, and extensions.
 The Ekubo protocol vision is to provide a balance between the best swap execution and liquidity provider returns.
 The contracts are relentlessly optimized to be able to provide the most capital efficient liquidity ever at the lowest cost.